nicolaszwier/CoffeeShop/README.md

 # Coffee Shop Full Stack

+## What is this project?

+This is a coffe shop made in FullStack nanodegree at Udacity.
+It was built with python Flask on backend and Ionic framework and Angular in the frontend.
+The starter code was disponibilized by udacity and implemented by me following the instructions contained on this readme.

 ## Full Stack Nano - IAM Final Project

 Udacity has decided to open a new digitally enabled cafe for students to order drinks, socialize, and study hard.
 But they need help setting up their menu experience.